devteds/e5-deploy-with-docker-rails-api-single-node/README.md

 Build and run API app on the new environment using docker & docker compose

-Learn how to add pagination to an API in Rails.
-Application is built and run using docker & docker-compose.

 [Episode video link](https://youtu.be/JAZnbA_rQ_M)

 [![Episode Video Link](https://i.ytimg.com/vi/JAZnbA_rQ_M/hqdefault.jpg)](https://youtu.be/JAZnbA_rQ_M)